brayden-yates/todo/README.md

 - **Add Tasks**: Easily add new tasks to your to-do list.
 - **Mark Tasks as Done**: Update the status of your tasks to completed.
 - **List Tasks**: View all tasks that are still pending.
-- **Wipe the List**: Delete the entire to-do list from your system.

 ## Requirements